JacksonRankin117/Electron_Cloud_Model/More_Info.md

 ## Numerical Solution

 There are several ways to solve this accurately.
+One way is to expand this solution into its various factors, compute each factor, and plot it.